 Sustainability in the IVF Lab: an interview with Alpha Scientists and International IVF Initiative

-Mina Alikani, Giles Palmer, Jacques Cohen, and Francesca Farlie from Alpha Scientists and the International IVF Initiative, lead authors and the organizing team behind recent paper ‘Sustainability in the IVF laboratory: recommendations of an expert panel’, sat down with RBMO for an interview to discuss the genesis of the project, the issues they are tackling and their recommendations for the future of green IVF.
+Mina Alikani, Giles Palmer, Jacques Cohen, and Francesca Farlie from Alpha Scientists and the International IVF Initiative, lead authors and the organizing team behind the paper ‘Sustainability in the IVF laboratory: recommendations of an expert panel’, sat down with RBMO for an interview to discuss the genesis of the project, the issues they are tackling and their recommendations for the future of green IVF.